tylergregg/unity-webgl-youtube/README.md

 In Project Settings under Resolution & Presentation, select the "Youtube" WebGL template.

 Set your main camera clear flags to `Solid Color` with alpha = 0.
-Add the `WebClickHandler` components to the camera.
+Add the `WebClickHandler` component to the camera.

 If you don't use the `SC_FPSController` component on your player object, note that `ProcessInput()` is called from the template at the beginning of `animate()`, and when that function is done it calls `SyncCameraTransform()` in `WebSync.jslib`.
 You'll need to do something similar in your implementation, and be sure to maintain the order that things happen to avoid camera lag.